benzino77/clamav-rest-api/README.md

 #### API endpoints

-There are only two API endpoints:
+There are couple API endpoints:

 `POST /api/v1/scan` - to scan files (see [examples](#Examples))

 `GET /api/v1/version` - to get ClamAV version

+`GET /api/v1/dbsignatures` - to get local (currently used by CRA) and remote (obtained from clamav.net) virus database signatures.
+It can be usefull to check whether the local database is up-to-date.

 #### Examples